pozypakya/capstone_yelt/comparison_presenter.md

 ## Introduction

-The evaluation is about the sentiment analysis over the review and stars rating restaurant in the Last Vegas city..
+<p style="font-size:18px">The evaluation is about the sentiment analysis over the review and stars rating restaurant in the Last Vegas city..
 The YELP dataset is very resourceful which provides the valuation criteria over 61,184  unique records for `business` , 1,569,264 records for `review` and 495,107 records for the `tips`.
 Two tables have been discarded for now ,which is `user` details and the `check-in` information.The GPS longitude and latitude available inside the `business` dataset which provides very useful information about its geolocation.
-The star value gives the feedback from the customer which might be `positive` , `negative` or `neutral`.
+The star value gives the feedback from the customer which might be `positive` , `negative` or `neutral`.This will tackle some of the questions such as 1) What is the `emotion type` that might contain inside the review and tips messages ?
+2) What is the `most frequent words` or terms inside it ?
+3) What is the impact to the ratings by `negative` , `neutral` or `neutral` polarity ? </p>

 <div align=middle ><table width="0%" border="0">
   <tr>